 - Whether applicant is required to be registered.

 - Whether any particular thing done by the applicant with respect to any goods or services, or both, amounts to or results in a supply of goods or services, or both, within the meaning of that term.

 The comprehensive provision for advance rulings is provided under GST to ensure that disputes are minimal.
 Timelines are also given within which the ruling is to be given by the concerned authority.
 The aim is to provide certainty to the taxpayer with respect to one's obligations under the GST Act and an expeditious ruling, so that the relationship between the taxpayer and administration is smooth and transparent and avoids unnecessary litigation.

 There is no inheritance tax in India.

 There is no gift tax liability on the donor.
 However, any sum of money aggregating to INR 50,000 or more received during the relevant tax year without consideration or for an inadequate consideration by an individual from any person not being a relative (see below for details) is subject to income tax in the hands of recipient.

 Similarly, the following receipts are also subject to tax:

-- Any specified movable property received without consideration, the fair market value of which exceeds INR 50,000: Total amount is taxable.
+- any specified movable property/ sum of money received without consideration, the fair market value of which exceeds INR 50,000 – total amount is taxable.

-- Any immovable property received for a consideration less than stamp duty value, where the difference of the stamp duty value and consideration is more than INR 50,000: Such difference is taxable.
+- any immovable property received for a consideration less than stamp duty value, where the difference of the stamp duty value and consideration is more than higher of INR 50,000/ 5% of the consideration – such difference is taxable.

-Property tax is levied by the governing authority of the jurisdiction in which the property is located.
-The rate of tax levied varies from city to city in India, and is generally related to the prevailing market prices for property in each locality.
+There is no comprehensive system of property taxation.
+Not only does it differ amongst the states, but it also varies between the municipalities within the states.
+The rate of tax levied is generally related to the prevailing market prices for property in each locality.